1. DIY Fix Scratches: Find All the Damaged Paint on Your Car

 9. Prepare for the ultimate touch

 Use compounding agent to level out the surface.
 Much like feather sanding, this is the ultimate move that is going to smooth out between the damaged surface and its surrounding.
-Of course, you should not use the compounding agent on the damaged surface.
+In the DIY fix scratches process, remember not to apply the compounding agent directly on the damaged surface itself.

 Learn how to spray.
 There is no exact way to teach you.
-The easiest method would be to try spraying on other surfaces to learn the techniques required to accurately spray your car.
+In the DIY fix scratches process, the easiest method is to practice spraying on other surfaces first to develop the technique needed to accurately spray your car.

 Once more, clean the area with wax and grease remover, make sure the surface is as smooth as silk before spraying the colors on.